mileweb/docs-content-cdn/en/docs/edge-logic/declarative-imperative.md

 2. If there are multiple matching `location` blocks, pick one based on this [precedence](http://nginx.org/en/docs/http/ngx_http_core_module.html#location);
 3. `location` blocks have higher precedence than the `if` blocks.

 Rule #1 above is probably the most confusing nginx behavior to new users since it is different from most other programming languages.
-We have some suggestions [on this page](multiple-origins) regarding how to deal with it.
+Therefore, we highly recommend the users not to put declarative directives in the `if` blocks and use the alternative methods described [on this page](multiple-origins) if possible.

+### The "imperative" directives of the rewrite module
+The `if` directive mentioned above is provided by the [rewrite module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html).
+This module also supports a few important features like URL rewrite and variable creation and assignment.
+We have made some significant enhancements to the open source version and introduced a few new directives.
+Here is the list of directives from this module that can be used in CDN Pro: `if`, `else`, `elseif`, `break`, `return`, `rewrite`, `set`, and `eval_func`.
+The most important characteristic of the rewrite module is that its directives are executed sequentially - by the order they appear in the code like the imperative languages.
+However, they are all executed very early in the request processing workflow, before almost all the other directives except `location`.
+We are going to talk about some implecations of this fact in the next section.

+The directives `set` and `eval_func` provide means to assign values to variables.
+They can work with the `if` directive to set different values based on conditions.
+Given that most declarative directives support variables in their parameters, this provides a good way to alter the server's behavior based on conditions.

 ### Timing of the declarative directives